 Global Accelerated Learning • Est. 1999

-Glossary Term Dynamic Trunking Protocol DTP
+Glossary Term Dynamic Trunking Protocol (DTP)

 Training Camp • Cybersecurity Glossary

-What is Dynamic Trunking Protocol DTP?
+What is Dynamic Trunking Protocol (DTP)?

 Dynamic Trunking Protocol (DTP) is a Cisco proprietary networking protocol used to negotiate, establish, and maintain trunk connections between networking devices.

-Glossary > Dynamic Trunking Protocol DTP
+Glossary > Network Security > Dynamic Trunking Protocol (DTP)

-Understanding Dynamic Trunking Protocol DTP
+Understanding Dynamic Trunking Protocol (DTP)

 Dynamic Trunking Protocol (DTP) is a Cisco proprietary protocol used for negotiating trunking on a link between two networking devices, such as switches.
 DTP facilitates the automatic negotiation of trunk links, where multiple VLANs can pass between devices.
 It enables switches to establish if a trunk link is needed and to negotiate the appropriate parameters for trunking, such as VLAN configurations, encapsulation methods, and terms for the exchange of VLAN information.

-Learn More About Dynamic Trunking Protocol DTP:
+Learn More About Dynamic Trunking Protocol (DTP):

 Ready to Get Certified?